 The Information Systems Division continued to provide technical support and assistance to the MFC's computer network of servers and workstations.
-The transition to cloud based services started in early FY20.
+The transition to cloud based services started in early FY20 and is scheduled for completion by December 2021.
 By leveraging SaaS (Software as a Service), IaaS (Infrastructure as a Service), and PaaS (Platform as a Service), additional flexibility and efficiency will be introduced, as well as cost-savings in providing consistent service delivery.